[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 Lisez avec un accent québécois.
 (Please read with a Quebec accent)

-you can just input the style in French like this.
+You can just input the style in French like this.

-Example of reading with a Quebec accent:
+Example of reading with Quebec pronunciation:

 Allô !
 C'est Ondoku.
 Ma voix est rendue vraiment naturelle, c'est le fun, hein ?

-Since French words are pronounced with smooth connections,
+Since French words are pronounced with smooth connections, you likely find that:

-For those who think, "I'm a French beginner, so I want it pronounced a bit more slowly," or "Is there slow playback?" we have, of course, included those features.
+We have also included features for those who think, "I'm a French beginner, so I want it pronounced a little slower," or "I wonder if there is a slow playback option."

 Ondoku allows you to change the audio reading speed.